georgemihaila/esp8266-power-meter/README.md

 # ESP8266 Power meter
 # What is this?
 Got one of those power meters at home that blink an LED?
-You can track and monitor your home power consumption using an ESP8266 and a DSMR Reader server.
+You can track and monitor your home power consumption using an ESP8266 and a DSMR Reader server instance.
 # Requirements

   - any version of [ASP.NET Core](https://dotnet.microsoft.com/download)